 White is the color to choose to paint them and the lines add such character to any room.

-The photo on the right is from Pinterest find it here.
-If you would like to see my board on Pinterest with 100's of shiplap wall ideas click the image below.
+The photo on from above is from Pinterest, find the shiplap photo here.
+If you would like to see my board on Pinterest with 100’s of shiplap wall ideas click the image below.
 Follow and pin for later.

 Adding crown molding and just a little bit more wood to a window or ceiling can make a huge difference.
 This is also something that can be a DIY project that does not have to cost an arm and a leg.